402522175/labexam/_posts/2017-11-26-getting-started.md

 ---
 layout: post
 title: Blog Post with MathJax
-featured-img: sleek # optional - if you want you can include name of hero image
+featured-img: labexam # optional - if you want you can include name of hero image
 mathjax: true # add this line in order to enable MathJax in the post
 ---
 ```